nhatsmrt/AlgorithmPractice/README.md

 # Data Structures and Algorithms Practice
 ## Introduction
 This repository contains my solutions to algorithmic problems.
-Main language is Java.
+Main language is Java. \
-<\br>
 You are free to use this repository as you see fit, but please do not use this to cheat on your homework; you will only do yourself a disservice.
-Appreciate the chance to practice!
+Appreciate the chance to practice! \
-<\br>
 Topics included:
 1. Basic Algorithms:
   * Sorting, Comparator and Comparable: LC 75, LC 179